-Danske Bank's finance function ("CFO Area") regularly assesses financial reporting risks which are part of financial control & strategic risk and of which the most significant risks are regulatory risk, reporting process risk and value measurement risk.
-Regulatory risk relates to the increasing number of disclosure requirements imposed on Danske Bank by national as well as international bodies.
+Danske Bank's finance function ("CFO Area") regularly assesses the risks associated with financial reporting of which the most significant are regulatory compliance risk and statutory reporting, and risks related to measurement.
+Regulatory compliance risk relates to the increasing number of disclosure requirements imposed on Danske Bank by national as well as international bodies.
 Danske Bank must incorporate the required information in its financial reporting.
-Reporting process risk relates to the preparation of interim and annual reports.
+Statutory reporting risk, as a part of operational risk, relates to the preparation of interim and annual reports.
 Because of the large data volumes and tight reporting deadlines, the financial reporting process depends on Danske Bank's IT systems.
-Value measurement risk relates to the financial items for which estimates and assumptions may significantly affect the valuation of assets and liabilities.
+Risks related to measurements relate to the financial items for which estimates and assumptions may significantly affect the valuation of assets and liabilities.
 These financial items are described in the Significant Accounting Estimates note to the consolidated financial statements.

-The Executive Leadership Team has implemented controls to mitigate identified financial reporting risks and it regularly monitors changes in and compliance with relevant legislation and other financial reporting regulations.
+The Executive Leadership Team has implemented controls to mitigate identified risks associated with financial reporting and it regularly monitors changes in and compliance with relevant legislation and other financial reporting regulations.